The Dove Valley Centre

-Peeling Back The Layers is a new community archaeology project based at Under Whitle farm run by the Tudor Farming Interpretation Group - volunteers have been visiting Matlock, Lichfield and Stafford record offices with Simon, a professional historian, to unearth the stories of the people who lived here.
-Children, volunteers and archeologists have dusted off their trowels to unearth the secrets under the ground. peeling back the layers of turf and soil to find evidence of barn and 17c house still with its ash pit filled with ashes.
+Peeling Back The Layers was a community archaeology project based at Under Whitle farm run by the Tudor Farming Interpretation Group.
+Volunteers visited Matlock, Lichfield and Stafford record offices with Simon, a professional historian, to unearth the stories of the people who lived here.
+Children, volunteers and archaeologists dusted off their trowels to unearth the secrets under the ground, peeling back the layers of turf and soil to find evidence of a barn and a 17c house still with its ash pit filled with ashes.

 In 2014 the Tudor farming Project won the national Bayer/FACE award for innovative learning.
 Amazingly the ceremony was in the great hall at Lincoln Inn, London- the very same place that the Horrobyn land dispute was settled in William Horrobyn's favour!

-Our group has developed a great sense of comradeship researching and developing the project and a great delight at seeing what young people gain from the experience.
+Our group has developed a great sense of comradeship researching and developing projects and a great delight at seeing what young people gain from the experience.

-Thanks to all who have given so much to make this project fun!
+Thanks to all who have given so much to make these project fun!